SECTION 30-45AAustralian disaster relief funds

 (b) it resulted in the death, serious injury or other physical suffering of a large number of people, or in widespread damage to property or the natural environment.

-The Minister's declaration of an event as a disaster:
+s declaration of an event as a disaster:

 (a) must be in writing; and